AngelLopezTorres/Java_Practise/README.md

-"This is a little repository, which I have some activities with for, and whiles or secuencies, or search with loops"
+This is a little repository, which I have some activities with for, and whiles or secuencies, or search with loops